louzena/welcome-to-inshur-louzena/README.md

 ### Styling

 - CSS - Uses Bootstrap and Start Bootstrap for styling with CSS.
+Bootstrap's scrollspy feature which highlights which section of the page you're on in the navbar
 - Icons - Icons provided by Font Awesome.
 - Images - Freely usable header image provided by unsplash.com.